 The world has changed significantly since the onset of the global COVID-19 pandemic – not the least of which has been the changes to how we do business.
 Now that the virus has reached US shores and begun infiltrating some of the most remote areas of the country, the resulting effects on the brick and mortar stores so many rely on have been devastating.
-Forced closures, reduced hours, skeleton crews and hasty pivots to include delivery and pickup service are an obvious result of the way physical business has changed – but now the first significant changes in the way Google handles Google My Business listings have emerged as well.Claim Your Free Local Listings Audit
+Forced closures, reduced hours, skeleton crews and hasty pivots to include delivery and pickup service are an obvious result of the way physical business has changed – but now the first significant changes in the way Google handles Google Business Profile, formerly known as Google My Business, listings have emerged as well.Claim Your Free Local Listings Audit

-Google My Business (GMB) is an online tool provided by Google for free as a way for businesses to manage their online presence.
+Google Business Profile (GBP is an online tool provided by Google for free as a way for businesses to manage their online presence.
 When a user searches for your brand or for a local business within your sector, a card with your information will appear.
 You can add, edit, and verify the information included, such as hours of operation, location, contact info, photos, and more.

-Since GMB listings appear across multiple Google platforms, such as the Chrome browser, Maps, Places, and more, it’s essential to keep your information up to date.
-In fact, GMB listings should be a major factor in your SEO efforts, since customers can leave reviews, get directions, and ask questions.
-Interacting with your customers on GMB can help boost your click throughs, foot traffic, and more.
+Since GBP listings appear across multiple Google platforms, such as the Chrome browser, Maps, Places, and more, it’s essential to keep your information up to date.
+In fact, GBP listings should be a major factor in your SEO efforts, since customers can leave reviews, get directions, and ask questions.
+Interacting with your customers on GBP can help boost your click throughs, foot traffic, and more.

 - Suspension of review replies.
 Businesses cannot respond to existing customer reviews or edit existing review replies.

 - Removal of Q&A. This feature, which once allowed users to ask pertinent questions about a business and receive answers from other users or business owners, is gone altogether.
 This means that existing answers are not visible, and users may not post new questions.